mwgabby-li/Mab/ReadMe.md

     return a + b
 }

-# The parethesis are optional:
+# The parethesis are optional, and commas can also be added if desired:
-div: a:number b:number -> number {
+div: a:number, b:number -> number {
     return a / b
 }

 # This could also be written as " entry point: -> number ."
 entry point: () -> number {
+    call global container();

     # Fully specified variable
     a:local number = 2;
     # Equals is optional...